Trudeau announces $360-million highway improvement package for Yukon

-The federal and Yukon governments have announced a hefty funding package to improve highways in the territory.
+Prime Minister Justin Trudeau poured nearly a quarter of a billion dollars into Yukon's highway network Saturday in hopes it will lead to resource development, but some Indigenous leaders remain wary about environmental implications.

-Prime Minister Justin Trudeau and Yukon's leader Sandy Silver announced their two governments will together spend more than $360-million to improve road access to mineral rich areas in the territory.
+Trudeau and Yukon Premier Sandy Silver announced their two governments will spend more than $360 million to improve road access to mineral-rich areas in the territory.
+The federal share amounts to $247 million of that total.

 The governments say the money will upgrade more than 650 km of road and build or upgrade a number of bridges for highways leading into the Dawson Range in Central Yukon and the Nahanni Range in the southeast part of the territory.

-Trudeau says strong infrastructure is necessary to developing the natural resources in Yukon.
+Trudeau says strong infrastructure is necessary to develop Yukon's natural resources.

+"It's an investment in the future of Yukon's natural resources sector, more than that it's an investment in its people," he said.

+Trudeau and Silver stressed they'll consult First Nations whose traditional territories will be affected by the highway work.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.